EoghanL/scraping-intro/README.md

 ## Introduction

 As the internet becomes a larger and more complete part of our lives the wealth of data that can be found online grows exponentially.
-This leads to many opportunities where scraping the web can lead to more well informed stock market decisions, an immediate notification of a price drop on certain items, or even exact identification of minor changes to a webpage.
+This leads to many opportunities where scraping the web can enable more well informed stock market decisions, an immediate notification of a price drop on certain items, or even exact identification of minor changes to a webpage.
 While our upcoming project may only need one of these use cases learning scraping can certainly open new solutions to future problems you may encounter.

+Run any scraper included in this repository by typing `python project/manage.py run_scraper <SCRAPER_NAME>` into your terminal.
+Check out `project/src/engine/management/commands/run_scraper.py` for the code.

 ## Types of Scraping